2 Day Sarajevo Itinerary With Map

 Hotel Hecco Deluxe rooftop views

-Lunch –Traditional Bosnian Aščinica Food
+Lunch – Traditional Bosnian Aščinica Food

 An Aščinica is a buffet-style restaurant that serves traditional Bosnian dishes for lunch.
-We were recommended ASDŽ Aščinica but as it was closed on the day of our visit we went to Aščinica H.E.M..
+We were recommended ASDŽ Aščinica but as it was closed on the day of our visit, so we went to Aščinica H.E.M..
 The lady was super friendly although she didn’t speak any English and value for money was out of this world.

 Picture of Traditional Bosnian Aščinica Food